Discover the Power of Northern Berries

 2 m high shrub | Flowers in July | Bears fruit in September | 3 to 8 kg of fruit/plant

-Elderberries are delicious, edible, small berries that are rich in vitamin A, B6, C, in fibre, minerals, and in polyphenols.
+Elderberries are delicious, edible small berries that are rich in vitamin A, B6 and C as well as in fibre, minerals, and polyphenols.
 These small berries, that grow in clusters, come from a beautiful shrub that flowers during 4 weeks in July and gives its dark purple, almost black fruits in September.
-Although wild elderberries (native) whose taste is not as pleasant are found in Québec, we now grow elderberries in Québec from cultivars that were specifically developed by Agriculture Canada for fruit production.
+Although native wild elderberries wich have a less pleasant taste, are found in Quebec, we now grow elderberries cultivars specifically developed by Agriculture Canada for fruit production.
 Although they are delicious, elderberries are rather difficult to eat, as they are difficult to remove from the stalk and to clean.
-Canadensis elderberries are of the size of wild blueberries and their stems stick to the berries, making them difficult to clean.
+Canadensis elderberries are the size of wild blueberries and their stems stick to the berries, making them difficult to clean.
 Furthermore, there is a seed measuring roughly one millimetre that some people can find bothersome in the mouth.

 Fruitomed cultivates its fruits with organic methods, without applying pesticides and with the use of organic fertilizers.
 All of the fruits that Fruitomed transforms are handpicked in order to select only perfectly ripened healthy fruits.
 The fruits ripen on the tree and are harvested by experienced staff.
-In order to ensure the quality of our products, we do not harvest any clusters that are dirty, damaged or that touch the ground.
+To ensure the quality of our products, we do not harvest any clusters that are dirty, damaged or touching the ground.

 Sambucus CANADENSIS fruits come from Canada (Quebec)

-Sambucus NIGRA come from other varieties of elder cultivated in Europe.
+Sambucus NIGRA fruits come from other varieties of elder cultivated in Europe.

 WILD BLUEBERRY (Vaccinium spp.)